bollu/bollu.github.io/fiction.md

 - What happens if we replace `List` with `Tree`? `Ix` is easy.
 What about `Seg`?
 Can we have the euler tour 'pop out' from this?
 How?

+This is quite easy.
+We can use `Traversable` to fill any data structure;
+we can use the APL technique of `fold /= 0` to check for beginning-and-ending of matching parity.

 # Snooker on a Doughnut: A promenade of geometric computation theory.

 #### Paper abstract